Sharpe House History

 William Sharpe and the Sharpe Family Legacy

-Col. Silas Alexander Sharpe’s father, William Sharpe (1742–1818), was among the region’s earliest and most prominent settlers, whose life and leadership helped shape the community that would become Statesville.
+William Sharpe (1742–1818), father of Col. Silas Alexander Sharpe, was among the region’s earliest and most prominent settlers, whose life and leadership helped shape the community that would become Statesville.
 Born in Cecil County, Maryland, Sharpe moved to North Carolina in the 1760s, establishing himself as a lawyer, surveyor, and magistrate in what was then Rowan County (later Iredell County).
 His work as secretary of the Rowan County Committee of Safety and his participation in several Provincial Congresses placed him at the heart of North Carolina’s efforts leading up to and during the Revolutionary War.
 In 1779, he was elected to serve as a delegate to the Continental Congress, representing North Carolina in the national governing body.

 Sharpe also used his skills as a surveyor to document early settlement patterns.
 In 1773, he created the map of the Fourth Creek Congregation, detailing the settlement around what is now Statesville and promoting the establishment of additional Presbyterian churches in the area.